EZEva-0/Resume_Ready_Work/README.md

 This project was very difficult, as it required programming in a hardware description language, which behaves very differently from imperative programming languages.
 Still, it was an enjoyable, if not entirely successful experience.

 Don't forget to check out the repository entitled 3354-git!
 This was an assignment I completed in a Software engineering course.
-I use git in a Linux environment to push and merge. changes to source code.
-I am still lacking experience, so if I made some mistakes or did not conform to your firms change policies, I'm excited to learn.
+I used git in a Linux environment to push and merge changes to source code.
+I am still lacking experience, so if I made some mistakes or did not conform to your firm's change policies, I'm excited to learn.

 I hope to add to this repository with programming projects and code that more accurately conveys my skill set, as I'm currently working on a learning scripting languages.
 Stay tuned!